SebastianDahlskog/SebastianDahlskog.github.io/_projects/2000-01-05-TopdownAdventure.markdown

 thumbnail: "/img/sporesofmalice.png"
 ---

-My fourth group project at The Game Assembly was "Spores of Malice" - a top-down adventure, inspired by enter the gungeon.
+My fourth group project at The Game Assembly was "Spores of Malice" - a top-down adventure inspired by enter the gungeon.
 <iframe src="https://www.youtube.com/embed/JWn_G3hDBeY" frameborder="0" allowfullscreen></iframe>

 Areas of responsibility in this game: